31 Years Later, Spike Lee Puts A New Spin On 'She's Gotta Have It'

 On the film that inspired the original She's Gotta Have It

 I was heavily influenced by the great Japanese filmmaker Akira Kurosawa's film Rashomon.
 I saw that in film school and I liked this conceit where several people are witnesses to a rape and a murder ... and they present their facts, or what they thought they saw, and it's left to the audience to decide what is true.
-I wanted to do that about a woman who was having three relationships with men at the same time, and let the audience decide who was telling the truth.
+I wanted to do that about a woman who was having three relationships with men at the same time and let the audience decide who was telling the truth.

 On the challenges of making a successful independent film